BoltzExchange/boltz-client/docs/grpc.md

 #### BakeMacaroon

 Bakes a new macaroon for a given entity with the specified permissions.
+Any swap or wallet created with the returned macaroon will belong to this entity and can not be accessed by other entities.
+The underlying lightning node of the daemon can not be used to pay or create invocies for swaps.

 | Request | Response |
 | ------- | -------- |